ailenus/SortManager/readme.md

 sorted and contains the exact elements of `array`.

 The `SorterType` enum contains seven members, corresponding to the seven sorting
-algorithms: `BUBBLE_SORT`, `HEAPSORT`, `INSERTION_SORT`, `MERGE_SORT`
+classes: `BUBBLE_SORT`, `HEAPSORT`, `INSERTION_SORT`, `MERGE_SORT` , `QUICKSORT`
-, `QUICKSORT`, `SELECTION_SORT`, and `TREE_SORT`.
+, `SELECTION_SORT`, and `TREE_SORT`.

-The seven classes in the `sorters` package each extends the `Sort` class and overrides the protected `sortHelper` method using the sorting algorithm of its name.
+The seven sorting classes in the `sorters` package each extend the `Sort` class and overrides the protected `sortHelper` method using the sorting algorithm corresponding to the name of the class.

-It is noted that each sorting class contains a private static final `org.apache.logging.log4j.Logger` used for logging, which generates an info-level log at the very start of the `sortHelper` method.
+It is noted that each sorting class contains a private static final `org.apache.logging.log4j.Logger`, which generates an info-level log at the very start of the `sortHelper` method.

-Each sorting class also contains a private static final instance of the class, has its default constructor private, and has a public static `getInstance` method which returns the private static final instance.
+Each sorting class also contains a private static final instance of the class, has its default constructor private with no other constructors, and contains a public static `getInstance` method which returns the private static final instance.

-It is noted that each sorting class implements the singleton design pattern.
+As such, each sorting class implements the singleton design pattern.

 Of the seven sorting classes, `BubbleSort`, `InsertionSort`, and `SelectionSort` do not contain anything else.
 The `Heapsort` class additionally contains a private static `heapify` method.
-The `MergeSort` class contains two private static methods, `mergeSort` and `merge`.
-The `Quicksort` class contains two private static methods, `quicksort` and `partition`.
+The `MergeSort` class contains two private static methods, `mergeSort` and `merge`, of which `mergeSort` is recursive.
+The `Quicksort` class contains two private static methods, `quicksort` and `partition`, of which `quicksort` is recursive.
 The `TreeSort` class contains a private static nested class `BinaryTree`, which contains another private static nested class `Node`.
 The `Node` nested class contains a private final field of integer primitive `key`, two private fields of `Node`, `left` and `right`, and a private constructor which takes an integer primitive `key`.
-The `BinaryTree` nested class contains a private field of `Node`, `root`, three overloaded private methods `insert`, and a private method `traverseInOrder`.
+The `BinaryTree` nested class contains a private field of `Node`, `root`, three overloaded private methods `insert`, one of which is recursive, and a private method `traverseInOrder` which performs an in-order traversal of the binary tree.

+It is noted that all classes in the `model` package are used only by the `Starter` and the `SorterFactory` classes outside this package, and all classes of this package uses no classes from the other packages of this project, making this package self-contained.

 ## The `view` package

-The `DisplayManager` class contains several public static methods for printing prompts to the standard output stream, getting input from the user from the standard input stream, and printing program output to the standard output stream.
+The `DisplayManager` class contains several public static methods for printing prompts to the standard output stream, getting user input from the standard input stream, and printing program output to the standard output stream.
 Most methods invoke public static methods of the classes contained in the `display` package.

+The `DisplayManager` class also contains several printing methods for printing to the standard output stream, which are used by all classes in the `display` package.
+This encapsulation is for ease of modification, in case the program needs to print to other streams such as files, where only these printing methods of the `DisplayManager` class require change.

 The `InputProcessor` class of the `display` package contains one private static final `org.apache.logging.log4j.Logger` and one public static method `inputInteger` which takes a string `prompt` and an integer primitive `bound` and returns an integer primitive.
-The method `inputInteger` uses a `java.io.BufferedReader` which takes a `java.io.InputStreamReader` taking the `java.lang.System.in` input stream.
+The method `inputInteger` uses a `java.io.BufferedReader` which takes an `java.io.InputStreamReader` taking the `java.lang.System.in` input stream.
 Then in an infinite loop it ensures that the user enters a correct integer within the specified bound.
-When catching an `java.io.IOException`, the logger generates an error-level log and the system exits with exit status `1`.
+When catching an `java.io.IOException` thrown from the buffered reader, the logger generates an error-level log and the system exits with exit status `1`.

-The `InputPrompter` class contains several public static methods for printing prompts to the output.
-Each method invokes the printing methods from the `DisplayManager` class.
+The `InputPrompter` class contains several public static methods for printing user prompts.
+Each method invokes the a printing method of the `DisplayManager` class.

-The `OutputPrinter` class contains two public static methods, `printOutput0` and `printOutput1`, which invokes the printing methods from the `DisplayManager` and prints the program output corresponding to the two program modes.
+The `OutputPrinter` class contains two public static methods, `printOutput0` and `printOutput1`, which invokes printing methods from the `DisplayManager` and prints the program output corresponding.

+It is noted that all classes in the `view` package are used only by the `Starter` class outside this package, and all classes of this package uses no classes from the other packages of this project, making this package self-contained.

 ## Unit testing